Boston Red Sox minor league players: Liu Chih-jung

 Liu Chih-jung (劉致榮; born April 7, 1999) is a Taiwanese professional baseball pitcher in the Boston Red Sox organization.

-Liu played shortstop and pitcher in high school.
-He participated in the 2017 U-18 Baseball World Cup for Chinese Taipei as a pitcher and position player.
-Due to a heavy pitching load in high school, Liu's coaches at Chinese Culture University utilized his skills solely as a position player during his first season of collegiate baseball.
-He returned to the mound in 2019.
-Liu pitched in the 2019 Asian Baseball Championship, in which he was named the most valuable player, and the Chinese Taipei national baseball team won the gold medal.
-He was to appear in the 2019 WBSC Premier12, but sat out the tournament due to injuries.
+Liu was a shortstop and pitcher in high school.
+Due to a heavy pitching load in high school, his coaches at Chinese Culture University utilized his skills solely as a position player during his first season of collegiate baseball.
+He returned to pitching in 2019.